 The following decades saw Jaguar produce many iconic models, the E-Type and Mark II probably the most fondly remembered, and enjoy some great achievements on the race track.
 Now, after several changes of ownership over the past few years, Jaguar is enjoying great success again under its new owners, since 2008, of Tata Motors of India.

-They now build the XE, XF, XJ, F-TYPE and F-PACE model ranges at their factories in Castle Bromwich and Solihull, Birmingham.
+They now build the XE, XF, F-TYPE and F-PACE model ranges at their factories in Castle Bromwich and Solihull, Birmingham.
+The long-running XJ series has finally been discontinued with a new fully electric model expected in 2020.

 Jensen has been a name in the UK's automotive industry for around 80 years, most well known for the production of highly distinctive GT cars.
 Perhaps the most iconic of these was the Jensen Interceptor which was originally built from 1966 until the company ceased trading in 1976.
 There was even an advanced 4WD version called the FF, which was only made in small numbers.